nuslumos/nuslumos.github.io/team/liu_yang.md

 ### Invited Talks

+1. Navigating Academia as a Women Researcher
+    * Keynote - Supporting Women in Transportation, CICTP, 2025
+2. Online Congestion Management in Connected Road Networks
+    * Spotlight Session: Reimagining Mobility: New Frontier in Transportation, Logistics and Human-Centered Planning, CICTP, 2025
+3. Integrated Optimization and Learning Approaches for Urban Mobility Systems
+    * Keynote -  The  18th ITS China Annual Conference, 2023
+4. Traffic information and online routing in connected road networks
+    * Keynote -  The 14th Workshop on Computational Transportation Science (CTS)
+5. Information Provision and Congestion Management in Connected Road Networks
+    * Keynote -The 9th International Conference on Transportation & Logistics (T-LOG), 2022
-1. Planning and Operations of Future Urban Mobility Systems
+6. Planning and Operations of Future Urban Mobility Systems
     * Keynote – the Infrastructure and Civil Engineering World Forum, 2022
-2. Information Provision and Congestion management for a Mixed Traffic Flow of Connected Vehicles and Regular Vehicles
+7. Information Provision and Congestion management for a Mixed Traffic Flow of Connected Vehicles and Regular Vehicles
     * Keynote – The 4th International Symposium on Multimodal Transportation (ISMT), 2021
-3. Two-Sided Deep Reinforcement Learning for Dynamic Mobility-on-Demand Management with Mixed-Autonomy
+8. Two-Sided Deep Reinforcement Learning for Dynamic Mobility-on-Demand Management with Mixed-Autonomy
     * Webinar – INFORMS Transportation Science and Logistics Society, 2021
     * Plenary Session: Emerging Technologies in Transportation – CICTP2020- 21
-4. Urban Traffic Flow Smoothening
+9. Urban Traffic Flow Smoothening
     * ST Engineering Technology Seminar,
-5. Offline-Online Approximate Dynamic Programming for Stochastic Carsharing Systems with Relocation Incentives
+10. Offline-Online Approximate Dynamic Programming for Stochastic Carsharing Systems with Relocation Incentives
     * Special Session: Shared Space Design and Modeling: Case Studies in Asian Cities, Easts Conference 2021
-6. Integrated Optimization of Planning and Operations for Future Mobility Systems
+11. Integrated Optimization of Planning and Operations for Future Mobility Systems
     * Tapping the Change in Commuting Patterns, The Institution of Engineers, Singapore 2021
-7. Integrated Optimization of Charging Facility Deployment and Vehicle Management for Electric Car sharing Systems
+12. Integrated Optimization of Charging Facility Deployment and Vehicle Management for Electric Car sharing Systems
     * Invited Session at the 19th COTA International Conference of Transportation Professionals (CICTP2019), Nanjing,
     * Workshop on Ride-Sourcing Systems and Data-Driven Transportation Management, Nanjing University,
     * International Seminar for Intelligent Connected Vehicle & Future Transportation, Tsinghua University,
     * Pre-CICTP 2019 Workshop Big Data & Emerging Vehicle Technologies, Beijing University of Technology and Chinese Overseas Transportation Association, 2019
     * Workshop on Innovative Urban Mobility Management and Policy, Beijing Jiaotong University, 2019
-8. A path-based Equilibrium Model for Ridesharing Matching and Compensation Pricing
+13. A path-based Equilibrium Model for Ridesharing Matching and Compensation Pricing
     * Smart Mobility Workshop, HKUST-DIDI Joint Research Laboratory,
     * ECE, NUS, 2019
-9. Vehicle Assignment and Relays for One-Way Electric Car-Sharing Systems,
+14. Vehicle Assignment and Relays for One-Way Electric Car-Sharing Systems,
     * Hong Kong University of Science and Technology,
     * The 2nd International Workshop on Multimodal Transportation,
-10. Future Transport: Autonomous Vehicles, Qifa Primary School,
+15. Future Transport: Autonomous Vehicles, Qifa Primary School,
-11. Joint Design of Parking Capacities and Fleet Size for One-Way Station- Based Carsharing Systems with Road Congestion, South China University of Technology,
+16. Joint Design of Parking Capacities and Fleet Size for One-Way Station- Based Carsharing Systems with Road Congestion, South China University of Technology,
-12. A Time-Based Equilibrium for Staggered Bottleneck Congestion with Heterogeneous Commuters, Department Of Transportation, Shipping And Logistics, Shanghai Jiao Tong University,
+17. A Time-Based Equilibrium for Staggered Bottleneck Congestion with Heterogeneous Commuters, Department Of Transportation, Shipping And Logistics, Shanghai Jiao Tong University,
-13. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters, Tongji University,
+18. An Optimization Model for Staggered Bottleneck Congestion with Heterogeneous Commuters, Tongji University,
-14. Analysis and Design of Congestion Pricing Schemes: Models and Solution Approaches, Department of Industrial and Systems Engineering, National University of Singapore,
+19. Analysis and Design of Congestion Pricing Schemes: Models and Solution Approaches, Department of Industrial and Systems Engineering, National University of Singapore,
-15. Welfare Effects of Congestion Pricing and Transit Services in Multi-Class Two- Mode Networks
+20. Welfare Effects of Congestion Pricing and Transit Services in Multi-Class Two- Mode Networks
     * Department Civil & Environmental Engineering, Bucknell University,
     * Department Civil & Environmental Engineering, University of Illinois at Chicago,